58733511/Rethink-FP-in-AVs-OpenPCDet/README.md

 # Rethink-FP-in-AVs-OpenPCDet

 ## Introduction
-* It will an official code of our conference paper "Rethink the false positive objects in automotive vehicle".
+* It will be an official code of our conference paper "Rethink the false positive objects in automotive vehicle".
+* The code is based on OpenPCDet under https://github.com/open-mmlab/OpenPCDet
 * This work will focus on solving the FP issue-> solo LiDAR method tends to detect lots of false positive objects.